Burrell & Son: Early years

-Tramp shipping
+Operations

 The type of trade they operated was called tramp shipping.
 Ships did not travel to set destinations at set times, but instead travelled wherever they could get a cargo.
 Traditionally tramp ships relied heavily on the captains to secure cargoes, so while a ship was unloading cargo in port the captain would try and secure another cargo for another destination.
 This meant that there were frequent delays and ships might travel only part-full of cargo.
 William Burrell travelled widely all over the word and established a system of agents who would secure the cargoes prior to the ships arriving in port.
 This massively increased the efficiency and profitability of the operation.

 With the brothers in charge of the company it rapidly expanded both the size and number of ships it operated.
 William had a great commercial mind and was not afraid of taking risks.
 In 1894 they bought 17 ships when there was a major depression in the shipping trade.
 This meant they could acquire the ships very cheaply.
 When trade picked up a few years later he sold the entire fleet.
 Between 1900 and 1905 the firm did not own ships but acted as agents and brokers.
 When the shipping market entered another severe depression he ordered an entire new fleet at rock-bottom prices.
 Between 1905 and 1911 he acquired a total of 32 new ships, all of a standard design.
 This made Burrell & Son one of the world's largest and most innovative tramp shipping companies, with nearly 2 per cent of the world's oceangoing tramp ships.
 Most other tramp ship companies operated 5 or less ships.

 Each ship was operated as a single-ship company.
 Shareholders included prominent Scottish businessmen and Burrell family members, including William Burrell's wife, Constance.
 A particularly large number of investors were women.